Phosphinidene

 Phosphinidenes (IUPAC: phosphanylidenes, formerly phosphinediyls) are low-valent phosphorus compounds analogous to carbenes and nitrenes, having the general structure RP.
-The "free" form of these compounds is conventionally described as having a singly-coordinated phosphorus atom containing only 6 electrons in its valence level.
+The parent phosphinidine has the formula PH.
+More common are the organic analogues where R = alkyl or aryl.
+In these compounds phosphorus has only 6 electrons in its valence level.
 Most phosphinidenes are highly reactive and short-lived, thereby complicating empirical studies on their chemical properties.

-In the last few decades, several strategies have been employed to stabilize phosphinidenes (e.g. π-donation, steric protection, transition metal complexation), and researchers have developed a number of reagents and systems that can generate and transfer phosphinidenes as reactive intermediates in the synthesis of various organophosphorus compounds.
+A variety of strategies have been employed to stabilize phosphinidenes (e.g. π-donation, steric protection, transition metal complexation), Furthermore reagents and systems have been developed that can generate and transfer phosphinidenes as intermediates in the synthesis of various organophosphorus compounds.

-Electronic Structure
+Electronic structure

 Like carbenes, phosphinidenes can exist in either a singlet state or triplet state, with the triplet state typically being more stable.
-The stability of these states and their relative energy difference (the singlet-triplet energy gap) is dependent on the substituents.
+The stability of these states and their relative energy difference (the singlet-triplet energy gap) depends on the substituents.

 The ground state in the parent phosphinidene (PH) is a triplet that is 22 kcal/mol more stable than the lowest singlet state.
 This singlet-triplet energy gap is considerably larger than that of the simplest carbene methylene (9 kcal/mol).

-Ab initio calculations from Nguyen et al. found that alkyl- and silyl-substituted phosphinidenes have triplet ground states, possibly in-part due to a negative hyperconjugation effect that stabilizes the triplet more than the singlet.
-Substituents containing lone pairs (e.g. -NX2, -OX, -PX2 ,-SX) were found to stabilize the singlet state, presumably by π-donation into an empty phosphorus 3p orbital; in most of these cases, the energies of the lowest singlet and triplet states were close to degenerate.
+Ab initio calculations from Nguyen et al. found that alkyl- and silyl-substituted phosphinidenes have triplet ground states, possibly in-part due to a negative hyperconjugation.
+Substituents containing lone pairs (e.g. -NX2, -OX, -PX2 ,-SX) stabilize the singlet state, presumably by π-donation into an empty phosphorus 3p orbital; in most of these cases, the energies of the lowest singlet and triplet states were close to degenerate.
 A singlet ground state could be induced in amino- and phosphino-phosphinidenes by introducing bulky β-substituents, which are thought to destabilize the triplet state by distorting the pyramidal geometry through increased nuclear repulsion.